 Breakfast is a very important meal in a day, which we should not skip.
-To start a day healthy, make sure you are having more protein in your breakfast.
+To start a day healthy, make sure you are having a Healthy Breakfast that is loaded with more protein.
 Let’s go into the recipe which makes your day starter feel healthier, feel fuller, and easy to prepare, which doesn’t consume much time.

 First, let’s discuss the high amount of protein content in our foods which are available handy

 We all know that Soya is one of the high protein foods available in the market.
 It is available as Dried Soya, Soya Chunks, Soya keema or we can make soya milk from the dried soya beans.

 We all know that both soya and paneer have enough amount of protein that we require.